-James Spencer Phelps was born on 8th November 1887 in French Lynch, Gloucestershire.
+James Spencer Phelps was born on 8th November 1887 in French Lynch, Gloucestershire, England.

-The 1901 census on Ancestry.co.uk shows that the Phelps family were living in the Civil Parish of Walsworth , Hitchin, Hertfordshire.
-Head of the household John Phelps, 44 years of age born in Gloucestershire was a Journeyman, Joiner by trade.
-His wife Sarah Ann, age 45 born in Hitchin, Hertfordshire and her husband had three sons and one daughter.
-They were, Alice M. age 14, James Stewart age 13, Samual H. age 11 and Jesse age 6.
+The 1901 census on Ancestry.co.uk shows that the Phelps family was living in the Civil Parish of Walsworth , Hitchin, Hertfordshire England.
+Head of the household was John Phelps who was 44 years of age.
+He had been born in Gloucestershire and was a Journeyman, Joiner by trade.
+His wife Sarah Ann, was 45 and was born in Hitchin, Hertfordshire.
+They had three sons and one daughter.
+They were, Alice M. aged 14 (a Domestic Servant), James Stewart age 13 (a Newspaper Boy).
+Samuel H. age 11 and Jesse age 6.
 All four children were born in French Lynn, Gloucestershire.
-Alice was a Domestic Servant by trade and James a Newspaper Boy.

-Ten years on the 1911 census reveals that the Phelps family were living at 36, White Cross Road, Cudworth, York.
-Most of the children had left home by this time just leaving Jesse age 16 an Office Boy by trade living with his parents, John Phelps age 54 and Susan age 55.
-Sadly Jesse died age 26.
+Ten years on the 1911 census reveals that the Phelps family was living at 36, White Cross Road, Cudworth, York.
+The only child listed in the household was Jesse aged 16 who was an Office Boy .
+John Phelps was 54 and Susan was 55.
+(Sadly Jesse died aged 26).

-James enlisted into the 208th Battalion of the Canadian Over-Seas Expeditionary Force on 14th April 1916 in Toronto, Canada.
-He gave his next of kin as Florence Phelps, Wife and address, 32 Gladstone Ave, Toronto, Canada.
-His trade was Engineer and he was described on his medical form as being 5 ft 3inches tall with dark complexion, brown eyes and black hair.
+James’s army records tell us that he enlisted into the 208th Battalion of the Canadian Over-Seas Expeditionary Force on 14th April 1916 in Toronto, Canada.
+He named his next of kin as Florence Phelps, his wife.
+His address was 32 Gladstone Ave, Toronto, Canada.
+His trade was Engineer. e was described on his medical form as being 5 ft 3 inches tall with a dark complexion, brown eyes and black hair.
 James had a birth mark at the top of his chest and a scar on the bend of his right arm.

-James was selected to go to France but was refused permission on the grounds that he suffered pain and discomfort due to the after effects of scarring resulting from the double hernia operation.
-He was therefore posted to various Army camps, 19/7/18 Shorncliffe Camp, 6/12/18 Seaford Camp, 21/1/19 Shorncliffe Camp and 25/1/19 Kinmel Army Camp, Rhyl where he was discharged to await repatriation to Canada.
+James was selected to go to France but was refused permission on the grounds that he suffered pain and discomfort due to the after effects of scarring resulting from the surgery.
+He was therefore posted to various Army camps, 19th July 1918, Shorncliffe Camp, 6th December 19 18, Seaford Camp, 21st January 1919 Shorncliffe Camp and finally on the 25th January 1919 to Kinmel Army Camp, Rhyl where he was discharged to await repatriation to Canada.

 It was while James was at Kinmel Camp that he developed Influenza, and was admitted to number 9 Canadian General Hospital on 2nd February 1919 and sadly died of Bronchial Pneumonia at 4.30 pm on 10th February 1919.